I learned something last Friday night! I’ll tell you more about that in a bit.

 What I was wanting to see was how my body reacted to having a little more carbohydrates than normal.
 I wanted to see how my blood insulin acted.
 I have read that by doing this IF that I am doing, you can reduce your body’s insulin resistance and make your body handle sugars better.
 Carbs are sugars.

 Well, my body did handle the carbs well in terms of blood sugar.
 Before dinner, my blood glucose level was 90.
 After dinner, my blood sugar was 161.
 That is not a bad post-meal reading, but it is higher than my body is used to right now.
 Since I have been doing IF for nearly 4 weeks now, my blood sugar generally runs between 90 to 140, even post-meal.

 Saturday, I was hungry while fasting.
 I was wanting to eat something all day long.
 My other days of fasting, I have not been hungry, except very briefly from time to time.
-Eating carbs raises the amount of insulin that your body produces.
+Eating carbs raise the amount of insulin that your body produces.
 Insulin makes you hungry, the more insulin, the hungrier you are!
 Gee, I wonder why I was hungry on Saturday?
-Hmmm….
+Hmmm…

 So, I learned my lesson about carbs.
 Keep it low!

 Very interesting!
 A confirmation for sure! 🙂

 It took me a couple days to get over it, Luanne.
 I was very surprised!

 If you decide to try some carbs again, I am interested to know if something like 1/2 a mango or kamote would do the same thing.
 Maybe refined flour makes it worse… but it doesn’t seem like you’d want to try it again! 🙂

 I need a small amount of carbs each day, but very small.
 I don’t see myself venturing out too much and trying that many carbs again anytime soon, but I’ll keep you posted.